 This aspect of social documentary photography continues to be the motivation of many contemporary practitioners.
-As a photojournalist Eugene Richards, remembered for his photographs of the My Lai Massacre, is primarily driven by bringing attention to his subject matter, pointing out what is happening, prompting a dialogue but he also sees the need to provide a record of history as one of the reasons behind his work (6).
+As a photojournalist Eugene Richards is primarily driven by bringing attention to his subject matter, pointing out what is happening, prompting a dialogue but he also sees the need to provide a record of history as one of the reasons behind his work (6).
 This duality of purpose, increasing awareness now and documenting history for the future, is central to documentary photography.
 Alexis de Tocqueville (10) said that “history is a gallery of pictures in which there are few originals and many copies”, part of the role of the photojournalist and documentarist is to record the history to help future generations avoid endless repetition of our mistakes.

 Martha Rosler’s Essay